MTGStocks Alternative

 Cross-Market Price Intelligence

-SpellBook Finance is a modern MTGStocks alternative that fixes the core pricing problem and adds features MTGStocks never built: portfolio tracking with S&P 500 benchmarking, cross-market price comparison from 17+ sources, sealed product EV analysis, and AI-powered market intelligence.
+SpellBook Finance is a modern MTGStocks alternative that fixes the core pricing problem and adds features MTGStocks never built: real eBay and TCGplayer sold prices, cross-market price comparison from 17+ sources, sealed product EV rankings, and AI-powered market intelligence.
 The price data is free, and you can start tracking in seconds.

 Yes.
 SpellBook Finance is built specifically for this.
-Add your cards and sealed product with purchase prices and dates, and SpellBook tracks your portfolio's total value, individual gains and losses, and performance relative to the S&P 500 — so you can see whether your cardboard is actually outperforming traditional investments.
+Add your cards and sealed product with purchase prices and dates, and SpellBook tracks your portfolio's total value and individual gains and losses against real sold-market prices, refreshed daily.
+You see exactly what your cardboard is worth and how each position is performing.

 Better prices.
 Better tools.
 Free to start.